Amazing India Nepal Tibet Tour

 Bhaktapur Durbar Square is bigger than the other two squares.
 There are many temples, statues and palace over 500years history there, thus it’s called “The Treasure of Medieval Nepalese Art” and “Outdoor Museum” as well.

 After lunch, we are going to Nagarkot, 35km from Kathmandu.
-It’s called the “Viewing Deck of Himalaya” because it’s the best place to see the overall perspective of Himalaya.
+It’s called the “Viewing Deck of the Himalayas” because it’s the best place to see the overall perspective of the Himalayas.
 It used to be the secluded place of the Nepalese rulers, but since 70’s it became the most popular place to enjoy the sunrise and sunset.
-The tour peak season is Oct. to Mar. every year.
+The peak season is from Oct. to Mar. every year.

 Stay overnight in Nagarkot village

 After enjoying the great sunrise of Himalaya in Nagarkot, today we are going to another Durbar Square---Patan Durbar Square.
 It’s also one of the world's cultural heritages in Nepal.
 The biggest difference compared with the other two squares is the Newari classical architecture here.

 In the afternoon, we are going to the Patan Museum.
 It may be the best museum in the South Asian Sub-Continent.
 It’s a complex of modern and ancient architecture art.
 The specialty seeing is those bronze statues, which are gods of Hindu and Buddhism.
 There are three showrooms of Hindu while 2 of Buddhism.

 We will go back to Kathmandu in the late afternoon.